Study leave for pupils: requirements and guidance

 5. See an example of a letter to parents/carers

-You should only grant study leave for public examinations
+You should only grant study leave for public exams

 This is for pupils in year 11 and above, provided they are studying for a public examination.